AliMustafa010/Blog-Post/README.md

 # Blogging Website - MERN Stack

 This project is a blogging website built using the MERN stack (MongoDB, Express, React, Node.js).
-The website includes two main features: an **Admin page** where authorized users can post blogs by specifying a title, description, and image URL, and a **Home page** where all published blogs are displayed.
+The website includes two main features: an **Admin page** where users can post blogs by specifying a title, description, and image URL, and a **Home page** where all published blogs are displayed.

 ---